Chayan-Mitra/Bits-Bytes/README.md

 # Bits&Bytes
-It's a simple tool to convert decimal number into binary number.
+Collection of simple tools for number system conversions...